dataluscorp/browser/remote/marionette/doc/CodeStyle.md

-One of the peculiarities of working on JavaScript code that ships as part of a runtime platform is, that unlike in a regular web document, we share a single global state with the rest of Firefox.
+One of the peculiarities of working on JavaScript code that ships as part of a runtime platform is, that unlike in a regular web document, we share a single global state with the rest of Datalus.
 This means we have to be responsible and not leak resources unnecessarily.

 JS code in Gecko is organised into _modules_ carrying _.js_ or _.jsm_